One of the healthiest and the strongest types of green tea happens to be Oolong tea. Although it’s similar to green tea, it’s also quite different.

 But let’s take a step back for a moment, and talk about green tea.
 This popular drink is great on a busy afternoon or a calm, quiet evening.

 Its rich flavor may soothe away the day’s troubles…and may improve your health.
+Also, adding a touch of lemon to your green tea may take your cup of green tea to the next level.

 Studies show that green tea may be the healthiest drink around.
 Due to the powerful antioxidants and polyphenols, green tea has been linked to better overall health.
+Combine it with lemon, ginger, and honey and you'll get a potent drink that could improve many different facets of your health.

 The main driving force behind green tea happens to be the catechin, EGCG.